lastylegp/Quopus/README.md

 **Terminal:** `telnet` — opens the [Telnet / Raw TCP / SSH terminal client](#telnet--raw-tcp--ssh-terminal-client).
 Pass a saved session name as the `param` to one-click-reconnect to that BBS / shell.
 Bind to a button + hotkey for instant access to your favourite boards.

 **Database:** `database` — opens the [Quopus Database browser](#quopus-database-catalog--search).
 Non-modal browser with Files / Disks / Watch / Issues / Stats tabs; right-click results for copy-to-inactive-Lister, extract-from-D64, or reveal-in-active-Lister.

+**Security & Network add-ons:** `secrets` — opens the [Secrets / Password manager](#secrets--password-manager-encrypted-vault) (encrypted vault for logins, SSH / cloud / SMB keys and TOTP seeds; the credential source the other add-ons read from). `net_scanner` — opens the [Network scanner / mapper](#network-scanner--mapper) (host discovery + TCP port scan with banner/service detection and CSV/JSON export). `storage_hub` — opens the [Network Storage Hub](#network-storage-hub-cross-protocol-orchestrator) (dual-pane, cross-protocol browser over Local / FTP / FTPS / SFTP / S3 / SMB with a recursive transfer queue, sync/mirror and SHA-256 verify). `cloud_dashboard` — opens the [Cloud Storage Dashboard](#cloud-storage-dashboard) (per-bucket size/class stats, orphan detection and a monthly cost estimate for S3 / GCS / Azure). `container_browser` — opens the [Container / Image browser](#container--image-browser) (browse Docker images and containers like a filesystem, copy files in/out, exec).
+All five take their connection credentials from the `secrets` vault and live in the **Networking** action group.

 **Misc:** `about`, `config`, `quit`